joshgroeneveld/geocoding-pipeline/README.md

 This tool is a Python-based CLI to take input Excel files, geocode the records in those files against the AGRC geocoding API and return new Excel files with the original data and the geocoded location data.

-This tool is based on the existing [AGRC geocoding toolbox](https://github.com/agrc/geocoding-toolbox), which is a Python 2 script compatible with ArcMap.
-This script updates the AGRC geocoding toolbox to work with Python 3 and uses the `requests` library instead of `urllib`.
+This tool is based on the existing [AGRC geocoding toolbox](https://github.com/agrc/geocoding-toolbox), which is a Python script compatible with ArcMap.

 To use this tool (and any of the other AGRC API functions), you need to [sign up for a free API key on their website](https://developer.mapserv.utah.gov/AccountAccess).
+You also need to download the toolbox from the [pro-python-3 branch](https://github.com/agrc/geocoding-toolbox/tree/pro-python-3).

 ## Inputs
 - Directory of Excel files